 Becoming an Uber driver

 Uber operates a constantly expanding service offering, so becoming a driver will involve a different process for the position you’re steering towards.

 To qualify as an Uber driver you’ll have to register with your driver’s licence, registration and proof of insurance, as well as passing a background check.

 You will also need a vehicle that meets certain requirements.
-It needs to be in good working order, have no major cosmetic damage, and be no older than 10 years.
+It needs to be in good working order, has no major cosmetic damage, and be no older than 10 years.